Dr Lynsey Mitchell

 Dr Mitchell's research interests straddle critical approaches to human rights law, women’s rights, reproductive rights, feminist legal theory, women and conflict, and law and literature.
 Her research explores how narratives of women are constructed in law and explores the 'dark side' of human rights.

 She is the PI on a funded project 'Mainstreaming Women's Rights' that is exploring how human rights law is taught in law schools and looks specifically at whether content on reproductive rights is included.
-She is also researching the narrative construction of the Syrian conflict in UK Parliamentary debates.
-She is interested in the construction of conflict and rescue in public consciousness and explores how this can impact on our understanding and application of international human rights law.
+She has also been awarded a SULI fellowship for her research project 'Scotland's Abortion Law: Past Present and Future'.

 Her work on reading narratives of war through fairy tales has been published in the Liverpool Law Review and her recent article published in Law and Humanities explores the narrativisation of war by tracing parallels with international law and Game of Thrones.